DataDog/integrations-extras/n2ws/README.md

 5.	##### Get N2WS dashboards
     In [Datadog Integrations][3] , search for 'N2WS' tile and install it.
-    You will get 3 types of dashboards to your account:
+    You will get 5 types of dashboards to your account, 3 for N2WS Backup & Recovery v3.2.1 (only AWS supported) and 2 for for N2WS Backup & Recovery v4.0 (includes Azure):
-    'N2WSBackup&Recovery-Graphicalversion', 'N2WSBackup&Recovery-Graphicalversion-areas' and 'N2WSBackup&Recovery-Squaresdashboard'.
+    'N2WSBackup&Recovery-Graphicalversion', 'N2WSBackup&Recovery-Graphicalversion-areas' and 'N2WSBackup&Recovery-EntitiesSpecificDashboard' for version 3.2.1
+	'N2WSBackup&Recovery-EntitiesSpecificDashboardV4.0' and 'N2WSBackup&Recovery-GraphicalVersionV4.0' for version 4.0

     Alternatively users can [import JSON templates from N2WS][4].